datarefinery/API-PMH/README.md

 ### API-PMH Request Parameters

-size = number of records to return in any one request, default 500 (although have to consider how this works with streaming)
+limit = number of records to return in any one request, default 500 (although have to consider how this works with streaming)

 page = page to get from the larger sequence